zincoshine/ethereumj/README.md

 - It tweaks some parts of the code to fetch more blocks while syncing.
 - More soon...

-If you're searching for proper instructions on how to compile and use this client, then the better is to go to the [official documentation](https://github.com/enKryptIO/ethereumj).
+If you're searching for proper instructions on how to compile and use this client, then the better option is to visit the [official documentation](https://github.com/enKryptIO/ethereumj).

 ## License

-The ethereumj is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Ethereumj is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).